Skip to main content

 We’ve charted the trend for wellness over the last ten years, witnessing it evolve from a desire to de-stress from global economic woes or having a digital detox to embracing Còsagach (a feeling of cosiness) and close-by escapism.

-The COVID-19 pandemic led to a focus on mental health and a renewed desire from visitors experience for the outdoors and taking care of themselves.
+The COVID-19 pandemic led to a focus on mental health and a renewed desire from visitors to experience the outdoors and take care of themselves.
 Across the decade, the need for a soul recharge has not gone away.

 The trend has been embraced by day trippers as well as those enjoying longer stays, and there were 3.3 million 3 hour plus leisure day visits to Scotland in 2023 where people took part in a health or wellbeing experience such as visiting a spa, retreat or gym, with an associate spend of £152 million.